YOGESHnick/RecYippeee/client/README.md

-# Setup:
+# About :

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the front-end React part for the complete RecYippee site

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`